+'''

-egrep CMDSHIP\REQUEST /var/adm/messages
+egrep CMDSHIP_REQUEST /var/adm/messages

+'''

 Note: The file to which the vxconfigd messages are logged may differ, depending on where the messages are redirected.
+These messages are logged by default.
+There is no need to set the vxconfigd debug level.

-In this example, the following received command would be recorded in the vxconfigd log on master node:
+In this example, the following received command is recorded in the $vxconfigd \log$ on the master node: